mojaloop/documentation/docs/community/archive/discussion-docs/workbench.md

   - 2.1 If they think Mojaloop is a viable option for a future product, what type of time and resource investment will they put into it?
   - 2.2 What are their alternatives?
 (This will be a case-by-case thing)

 - 3\.
 Is a certain amount of technical gatekeeping a good or bad thing?
-(This is a more philisophical question)
+(This is a more philosophical question)
   - 3.1 If we don't make it too easy to get up and running, we make sure that only interested and determined parties are using mojaloop, which self-selects for a better community (kinda)
   - 3.2 But this locks out a lot of people who aren't up to scratch with kubernetes, docker etc. but may still have a good deal of experience with financial services etc.